Human anus: Hygiene

 To prevent diseases of the anus and to promote general hygiene, humans often clean the exterior of the anus after emptying the bowels.
 A rinse with water from a bidet or a wipe with toilet paper is often used for this purpose, though anal cleansing practices vary greatly between cultures.

 Cosmetics

 Shaving, trimming, depilatory (hair removal), or Brazilian waxing can clear the perineum of hair.

-Anal bleaching is a process in which the anus and perineum, which may darken after puberty depending on individual genetics, is lightened for a more youthful appearance.
+Anal bleaching is a process in which the anus and perineum is lightened.
+Perineum sunning is a process in which the anus is sun tanned by deliberate exposure to sunlight, resulting in a darkening of the area.

-True anal piercing is rare because it may interfere with the function of the anus.
+A true anal piercing is rare because it may interfere with the function of the anus and cause infections.
 Surface piercings of the perineum are easier to care for and much more common.

+Some people have their anuses tattooed.

+Slang

+The anus has many slang terms including asshole, butthole (and their respective British equivalents arsehole, bumhole), cornhole, and bunghole.